jianwang-mpi/TextureGenerate/README.md

 ```
 - Get the resulting textures from ```example_results/texture```

-- Render the 3D human model with texture using our another repo:
+- Render the 3D human model with texture using:
 [BlenderRender](https://github.com/yt4766269/BlenderRender)

 ### Train